 Crochet Animal Ears Headband Free Crochet Pattern

-- 5.5 mm Furls Odyssey Crochet hook – Save 15% when shopping Furls through this link using the code loopylamb15
+- 5.5 mm Furls Odyssey Crochet hook <–Save 15% on Furls Crochet products by shopping through this link and using the code LOOPYLAMB15 at the checkout

 - Approximately 0.95oz/27g (20 yds/18.5m) of We Crochet Fable Fur in preferred colour for the Bear Ears, I used the colourway Kuma for the Bear Ears